Occupational Therapy - BSc (Hons)

 This module explores the health and social care policies relevant to the delivery and organisation of occupational therapy and other services.
 The emphasis is on equipping the student with the knowledge and skills to make a successful transition, personally and professionally into the workplace.

-Vocational rehabilitation in Occupational Therapy
+Innovation and Leadership in Occupational Therapy Practice

 Year: 3